kosl/ihipp-examples/docs/week5.md

 ret = clEnqueueNDRangeKernel(commandQueue, kernel, 1, NULL, &globalItemSize, &localItemSize, 0, NULL, NULL);
 ```

 In the case of OpenCL a ```for``` loop (that is executed sequentially on a CPU) is replaced by a kernel on a GPU which is run in parallel by independent work–items organized into work–groups.
 This is just different terminology: in OpenCL the equivalent of a block is called a work–group, while the equivalent of a thread is a  work–item.
 In OpenCL a kernel is defined by the ```__kernel ``` prefix and it's called by the CPU with the ```clEnqueueNDRangeKernel()``` function of the OpenCL API.
-In the above code there's also a kernel ```hello``` which doesn't take any input parameters, but it's still called with:
+In the above code there's also a kernel ```hello``` which doesn't take any input parameters (but it could take them, as we will see in some other examples), but it's still called with:

 ```
 clEnqueueNDRangeKernel(commandQueue, kernel, 1, NULL, &globalItemSize, &localItemSize, 0, NULL, NULL);